 "Ask your colleagues to individually share examples of things they've done to successfully meet your boss's needs in the past.
 You'll quickly see there are many common denominators – and these practices are the ones you'll want to consistently provide.

 When you feel like you have solid footing with your boss, you can and should ask them directly: ‘What are some things I could do better or differently to help you succeed even more?'”

-Here are more questions you can ask to help uncover your manager’s goals and priorities:
+Here are more questions you can ask to help uncover your manager's goals and priorities to better manage up:

 - 1) Here are my top X priorities.
 Do these align with your priorities?
 (Make sure you're doing the things that matter most.)

 - 2) What are your priorities?
 What wins do you need?